kixmc/KixsSimpleBackpacks/README.md

 ## Commands & Permissions
 - **/backpacks get**: get a backpack without having to craft it [permission: *backpacks.getcommand*]
 - **/backpacks reload**: reload & update changes to the config file [permission: *backpacks.reload*]

+## How to use
+- Either *craft* or use the *get command* to get a backpack.
+Right click it to "unbox" it (anti dupe measure) and then every time you right click again you will open it!

+## Notes
+- Backpacks can be any item (changeable from the config).
+They cannot be placed even if they're a block (like default)

 ## Download
 https://www.spigotmc.org/resources/91098/